ahmad-alwazzan/Agora-SDK-MQTT-Publisher/README.md

+# Agora-SDK-MQTT-Publisher
-# Welcome to Agora Edge SDK
+This module is developed by 'KNPC TEAM A'. to build the module with Agora Edge SDK follow the instructions below.

 ###### Build and debug your module
 Module directory structure: